 These (and many others!) are important questions.
 They deserve individual attention and our pastors and elders would love talk with you one-on-one about them.
 Let us know below if you’d like to connect.

 We typically have baptisms at Wellspring in the fall and spring, sometimes more often.
 When a baptism is coming up, we announce it through the e-newsletter, on Sunday morning, and in the bulletin.
-If you are interested in baptism, please let Tori know (Tori@wellspring.net) and she will make sure that you are notified when the next baptism date is set.
+If you are interested in baptism, please contact the church office at email@example.com

-Baptisms happen in service on Sunday morning and take place in the baptistery, a small pool built into the back of the platform in the sanctuary.
-The baptistery will be filled with warm, clean water in preparation for your baptism.
-The week before baptisms, we offer the Baptism Class, which is led by Church Elder Nancy Riley.
+Baptisms happen in service on Sunday morning and take place in the baptistery on the platform in the sanctuary.
+The week before baptisms, we offer the Baptism Class.
 In that class, you’ll have the opportunity ask questions about baptism, share a little bit of your story, and meet others.

 We typically have baptisms at Wellspring in the fall and spring, sometimes more often.
 Children are always invited to participate, but the process for them is a little bit different than for the adults.